Uganda moves forward on PrEP vaginal ring and injection

 Rolling out any new HIV medication or product goes through these four stages:

 National PrEP policies and guidelines have been updated to include both products.
-This means the country is now entering the third stage of the roll-out process: pilot studies.
+This means the country is now entering the third stage of the roll-out process for the vaginal ring: pilot implementation studies.
+Implementation pilots for CAB-LA will follow once it has been approved.

-Uganda’s Joint Medical Research Centre has confirmed that adolescents and young people aged 12 to 24 will be asked to take part in clinical trials for CAB-LA by the end of 2022.
-Participants will be followed for 24 months.
+Uganda’s Joint Medical Research Centre has confirmed that adolescents and young people aged 12 to 24 will be asked to take part in clinical trials for CAB-LA and will be followed for 24 months.

 What does this mean for HIV services?